skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 contends with whatever the Captain says.

-Purlof plans to head for Fort Boland on Mar Tesaro, then proceed to Bayhaven on Grey Moor, and finally to Talosport on Mar Telos.
-Eomer asks how much he would make per trip, hoping to be able to pay extra to get him to go to Mar Telos first.
+Purlof plans to head for Fort Boland on Mar Tesaro, then proceed to Bayhaven on Grey Moor, and finally to Talosport on Mar Talos.
+Eomer asks how much he would make per trip, hoping to be able to pay extra to get him to go to Mar Talos first.
 The elf cuts in, refusing to divert the course, whereas the Captain insists they will gladly divert for 100 gold.